“My first payday loan was £100 for a night out. 5 years later I was in £26k of debt”

 There was an alarming rate of lending at the time that would involve no human interaction.
 It was literally just a form online, and 20 minutes later an automated deposit into your bank account.

-Danny says that at his very worst moment he had 26 active payday loans, and was only managing to make the minimum repayments on each one.
+Danny says that at his very worst moment he had 26 active payday loans.
+He was only managing to make the minimum repayments on each one.

 It was coming up to my 24th birthday and I decided to face up to the situation I was in and actually put a value on my total debts.